Find Affordable College Courses

 The average amount in student loans that medical assisting majors at PMI Denver take out while working on their Undergraduate Certificate is $9,865.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $51.

 A rank of #2 on this year’s list means Pima Medical Institute - Colorado Springs is a great place for allied health and medical assisting services students working on their undergraduate certificate.
-PMI Colorado Springs is a fairly small private for-profit school located in the city of Colorado Springs.
+PMI Colorado Springs is a small private for-profit school located in the large city of Colorado Springs.

 About 86% of the students majoring in medical assisting at the school are women while 14% are male.